Why is handwashing so important in preventing infections?

 Results: On average, each of the 26 observed medical students touched their face 23 times per hour.
 Of all face touches, 44% (1,024/2,346) involved contact with a mucous membrane, whereas 56% (1,322/2,346) of contacts involved nonmucosal areas.
 Of mucous membrane touches observed, 36% (372) involved the mouth, 31% (318) involved the nose, 27% (273) involved the eyes, and 6% (61) were a combination of these regions. – National Center for Biotechnology Information

-Teaching people about handwashing helps them and their communities stay healthy.
+Does teaching people about handwashing help them and their communities stay healthy?

 - Reduces the number of people who get sick with diarrhea by 23-40% 2, 3, 6